 Killing Time is a single player only, first person shooter from the mid-1990s.
 It was initially released on the 3DO system by Studio 3DO.
 Sales were not as high as expected, and so it was released on other formats too.
 The PC and Mac version were not a port of the 3DO version but remade from scratch.

 Matinicus Island,1932.
 Tess Conway is a great collector of ancient Egyptian antiquities and she has come into the possession of an ancient Water Clock.
-With the help of Byron they plan to make use of its rumoured power to satisfy Tess's desire for eternal youth.
+With the help of Byron they plan to make use of its rumoured power to satisfy Tess' desire for eternal youth.
 Duncan becomes suspicious and does not want to be left out.
 Tess and all her associates disappeared soon after under mysterious circumstances.
 The player takes the role of an Egyptology student that decides to embark on a journey to the Conway Estate to track down the Water Clock and investigate the disappearances.

 The gameplay is very much in the style of Doom and other shooters of its ilk.
-The labyrinthine rooms and corridors are traversed in order to collect weapons, ammunition, special items and keys.
-The 3DO version has a good map system that greatly helps in figuring out where to go next.
+The labyrinthine rooms and corridors are traversed in order to collect weapons, ammunition, special items, and keys.
+The 3DO version has a detailed map system that greatly helps in figuring out where to go next.
 Unlike Doom, all the areas in this game are interconnected into a continuous exploration of the estate.
 Cleared areas can be revisited, and sometimes this is necessary in order to get to previously inaccessible areas.
-The story unfolds in the form of video clips integrated into the environment that you explore.
+The story unfolds in the form of video clips integrated into the environment.
 A ghostlike blue icon representing the character of Tess indicates where video clips are and they can be played back multiple times at the convenience of the player.
 The player can stop the playback of a particular clip by just walking away at any time.
 Sometimes hints and help can be derived from what transpires in a given scene.
 For example, the seven-year-old girl Angela Conway has a love of riddles.
 Upon meeting her, she may deliver a riddle that may ultimately help the player's progress.

 - .45 Caliber Nickel-Plated Colt "Peacemaker" Revolver